 For more information about Pre-Employment Training call (910) 410-1700 or (910) 410-1831.

 Career Readiness Certificate (CRC)

 Career Readiness Certificate (CRC) is a work credential that promotes skills and career development for individuals and verifies to employers anywhere in the United States that you possess basic workplace skills and employability skills in Applied Mathematics, Reading for Information, and Locating Information.
 North Carolina’s CRC is based on the ACT WorkKeys system, an industry-driven system of profiling, assessment and instructional support.

 ACT is launching updated versions of the WorkKeys test that will better measure the skills needed in the workplace.
-What this means for you is that starting Tuesday, January 9th, 2018 we will be offering the new WorkKeys assessments at the new price of $15 each.
-We will continue to offer the old WorkKeys assessment until 12/14/2017 at $12 per test.
+What this means for you is that starting Jan.
+9, 2018, we will be offering the new WorkKeys assessments at the new price of $15 each.

 Change of test names and number of questions and new increased amount of times:

 - Applied Mathematics becoming Applied Math with 34 questions = 55 minutes

 - Locating Information becoming Graphic Literacy with 38 questions = 55 minutes

 - Reading for Information becoming Workplace Documents with 35 questions = 55 minutes